ydahal1/ydahal1/jokes.md

-1. Why did the developer go broke?
-Because he lost his domain in a DDoS attack!
+1. Why do programmers prefer dark mode?
+Because light attracts bugs!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why did the software engineer go broke?
+Because he lost his domain in a phishing attack!

-3. Why did the software engineer always carry a ladder?
-Because he wanted to reach the cloud!
+3. Why did the developer go broke buying a new computer?
+Because he couldn't find the any-key!

-4. Why did the cybersecurity expert bring a USB to a party?
-To catch all the viruses!
+4. Why did the security analyst always carry a ladder?
+Because he wanted to reach the highest level of encryption!

 [
-Fri Oct  6 01:07:25 UTC 2023
+Sat Oct  7 01:06:39 UTC 2023
  ]